BhargavPabbaraju/Portfolio-Simulator/res/SETUP-README.txt

 Note: The oldest date you can perform this query on  is exactly 20 years ago from the current date.
 For example, if today is 2022-11-02 , the oldest date the program can support is 1999-11-02.
+Note: Some stocks may not have data upto 20 years back in cases where companies were found less than 20 years ago.

 Instructions to switch to a different portfolio